kfirbreger/Kfir-Breger-Blog/src/20120608-documantation.md

 Hyde by supports markdown out of the box.
 However it does not support changing the extension. that is, if your file's extension is .md, Hyde will deploy it as a .hd file, even though the content has been alterd to html.
 The [suffix extension](https://github.com/lepture/hyde.ext/blob/master/plugins/suffix.py) converts file suffixes.
 It is configurable through the site.yml

 ### Content
 Hyde takes your content and generates static html from it.
-In this section I will try, to thebest of my knowledge to explain how the generation of content works.
+In this section I will try, to the best of my knowledge to explain how the generation of content works.
 #### Location
 Content goes into the content folder.
 Generally speaking hyde will, unless otherwise instructed, render each file in the content folder as its own html page.
 Hyde emulates the folder construction in the content folder for the actual website.
-So, fo instance if your content folder looks like this:
+So, for instance, if your content folder looks like this:

     -content
     --about.md